-Dr. Florenthal holds a Ph.
-D. in Marketing from Smeal College of Business Administration, Pennsylvania State University, PA, and a Master of Science in Business Administration from the Technion-Israel Institute of Technology, Haifa, Israel.
+Dr. Bela Florenthal holds a Ph.
+D. in Marketing from Smeal College of Business Administration, Pennsylvania State University, and a Master of Science in Business Administration from the Technion-Israel Institute of Technology, Haifa, Israel.
 Her research interests include interactivity in e-commerce (e-tailing), social media (microblogging and professional networks), the impact of cultural differences on shopping behavior and the impact of green (eco-friendly) marketing on consumer behavior.
-She has a diverse research background (BA in Economics, MBA, and Ph.D. in Marketing) and published substantially in her discipline.
+She has a diverse research background (BA in Economics, MBA, and Ph.D. in Marketing) and has published substantially in her discipline.
 Dr. Bela Florenthal is also the President of the Beta Gamma Sigma WPU Chapter, which is an honor society of AACSB accredited business schools.
-Each year she inducts into this honor society the top 10% of seniors and juniors based on their GPA and 20% of graduate students.
-In the business honors track she co-teaches Thesis I and Thesis II courses with another faculty member.
+Each year, Dr. Florenthal inducts the top 10% of seniors and juniors (based on GPA) and 20% of graduate students into the WPU Chapter.
+Dr. Florenthal co-teaches Thesis I and Thesis II courses with another faculty member.